Gniminion/gniminion.github.io/README.md

 # Personal Portfolio Website

-A modern, responsive portfolio website built with React and Vite.
+A responsive portfolio website built with React and Vite.

-## Quick Start
+## To use this as a template:

 ```bash
 # Install dependencies